ggruen/gtd/README.md

 You put new ideas into an "Inbox" folder.
 Add an inbox item with "gtd i" - it opens `$EDITOR` and you can type.
 Also dump any other kind of file into your inbox, because it's just a directory on your computer.
-Your project list is `gtd cd projects && ls`.
+Your project list is `cdp && ls`.

 I recommend setting up aliases - I use this in my `.bashrc`: